RobinPicard/metabase-copilot/README.md

-# Metabase - chatGPT
+# Metabase Copilot

 ## Introduction

-Metabase-ChatGPT is a Google Chrome extension allowing users to benefit from Openai's ChatGPT within Metabase.
-Thus, the use of this extension requires having a credited Openai account as you'll need to provide an api key.
-On that topic, the extension stores the user's api key in Chrome's storage.
-Make sure that you're fine with that security-wise before starting to use Metabase - chatGPT.
-All featurs offered by Metabase-ChatGPT are made for the native query editor page of Metabase.
+Metabase Copilot is a Google Chrome extension allowing users to benefit from generative AI within Metabase.

 ## Features

-Metabase-ChatGPT has 2 main features:
+Metabase Copilot has 3 main features:
 - query prompt: allows the user to enter a prompt for a SQL query creation/edition
 - database error explanation: asks chatGPT to give the most likely explanation for the error considering the query that was run and the error returned
+- database error fix: asks chatGPT to modify the user's query to fix the error

 ## Installation and Use